 I have found a baby wild rabbit/hare.
 What do I do?

 Rabbits hide their nests in plain sight, often putting them in the open; for example, in the middle of the lawn, as well as in brush piles and long grass.
 If you find a nest that has been disturbed, please do all you can to restore and protect it rather than bring the infants inside.
 If a dog has discovered the nest, keep the dog away from the area and reconstruct the nest with grasses.
 If necessary you can move the nest a few feet away to somewhere safer.

 Rabbit mothers nurse their babies for approximately 5 minutes at a time.
 They will be in the nest early in the morning and then again in the evening.
 The milk is very rich and the babies “fill up” to capacity within minutes.
-Mother rabbits do not “sit” on the babies to keep them warm as do some mammals and birds.
+Mother rabbits do not “sit” on the babies to keep them warm as some mammals and birds do.
 They build a nest with fur and grasses which helps to keep the babies warm in between feedings.

 So what should I do if I find wild baby rabbits?